ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 Please set up a standalone KDC before doing this.
 Follow this [gudie](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/Configuring_a_Kerberos_5_Client.html)
 to set up the Kerberos client-side packages and configs in each cluster node.
+The Kerberos client settings also work if you want to setup local Alluxio cluster on Max OS X.

-Alluxio cluster nodes /etc/krb5.conf sample:
+Alluxio cluster nodes `/etc/krb5.conf` sample:

 {% include Kerberos-Security-Setup/client-krb5-conf.md %}